My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 If you don’t see anything you like, don’t waste time looking through things you’re not interested in.
 Better to move on to another thrift store and hope for better luck.

-One of the most common comments I hear from people in regards to thrifting is how overwhelming the process can be.
+One of the most common comments I hear about thrifting is how overwhelming the process can be—especially if you’re new to home decor thrift shopping.
 These tips should help with that.

 Create A List Of All The Things You’re Looking For

 Nothing is more overwhelming than going into a thrift shop and looking for “whatever”.
-So for your mental health it’s important to have either a physical or mental list of what you’ll be looking for that day.
+So for your mental health (and success at finding awesome second-hand home decor) it’s important to have either a physical or mental list of what you’ll be looking for that day.
 I’ve seen some folks even create pinterest boards of items they need to help them stay on track.

-As you get comfortable going and feel less overwhelmed, you can try expanding your list to include more items or even more general categories.
+As you get comfortable thrifting and feel less overwhelmed, you can try expanding your list to include more items or even more general categories.

 Pick Sections Of The Store To Shop